exogen/ava-nock/README.md

 Set this to `false` to leave responses encoded.

+#### fixtureDir

+The directory relative to each test file in which to store Nock fixtures.
+The output structure mirrors how AVA’s snapshots work: if your test file is at `src/file.test.js`, and this is set to `fixtures`, the fixture file will be `src/fixtures/file.test.js.nock`.

+If unset, it will use same directory as snapshots via AVA’s `meta.snapshotDirectory` value if available, or a default value of `snapshots` otherwise.

 #### pathFilter

 A function or array of arguments to pass to Nock’s `filteringPath` method on